Documentation, Consumer Warnings, Labels, Testing

 2. Raw drinking milk: In the production of RDM however, the testing for colifoms can be a useful measuring tool for the dairy farmer, but arguably not an essential food safety one.
 RDM with a very low coliform count can have a shelf life of up to three weeks if handled properly.
 It is also not too difficult for experienced raw dairies or micro-dairies to achieve a not-detectible coliform count.
 Those who know the tricks of the trade can achieve it frequently.
 Coliform counts in RDM have a direct correlation to shelf life; the higher the counts, the shorter the shelf life.
 Higher counts means there are more microbes present that will culture or sour the milk more rapidly.
 The benefit of coliform testing for the farmer is as follows: consumers will choose to buy the milk from the farmer who can produce the longest shelf life.
 Sudden high spikes in coliform counts can also inform the farmer that something is going wrong in his production process and needs both investigation and troubleshooting.

 3. Pasteurised dairy: Dairy processors do microbial testing on raw milk produced for pasteurisation because they want to get fresh milk to the processing plant before it sours or spoils.
 The industrial dairy industry recognises that coliforms will grow in milk because they ferment the milk sugar lactose.
 Raw milk produced for pasteurisation can have very high coliform counts compared to the maximum allowed for regulated raw milk, as milk from many farms are co-mingled in milk collection tankers.
 Dairy scientists view coliforms in a very negative light as a group of contamination organisms that will grow in milk, potentially spoiling their dairy product before it can be processed, or after, and potentially affecting profits.
 There are many controls at the processing plant and dairy scientists understand the nature of raw milk produced for pasteurisation very well.
 These dairy farmers are often paid very poorly and there is little incentive for them to take better hygiene precautions, as milk is co-mingled in the milk tanker anyway.
 If one farmer produces poor milk quality, it effects and contaminates all the milk.
+In addition, in this video, medical microbiologist Peg Coleman explains that when you heat milk, more good microbes are killed off, leaving pathogens to grow faster.
+She says ultra-pasteurised milk is going to support more growth of pathogens, than raw milk, because raw milk has the competing microbes that can protect.

 Many in the raw dairy industry say that RDM and raw milk cheese are two very different products.
 This is easy to understand if you consider the following: in the production of RDM we want to produce very high quality raw milk, with a low coliform count, and prevent the microbes from multiplying because consumers don't want milk with sour taste or worse, milk that turns to curds quickly.
 Consumers want a milk with a long shelf life.
 That is why care is taken to bring the temperature of the milk down to about 4'C soon after it has left the udder, and to maintain it during transportation and storage.
 However, with raw cheese production, we want to harvest a high quality raw milk preferably soon after it has left the udder.
 The beneficial microbes in the milk indigenous to the farm then participates in the process of multiplying under the right conditions and culturing the milk until it forms a curd.